MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/connectors/invalid-message-ndr.md

 ---
-title: "554 5.6.0 Invalid message content" in Office 365
+title: 554 5.6.0 Invalid message content in Office 365
 description: Describes an issue in which an Office 365 user receives an "554 5.6.0 Invalid message content" NDR.
 author: simonxjx
 ms.author: v-six